-Sterling Allen Brown was born on this date in 1901.
-He was an African American English professor and literary critic whose poetry was rooted in folklore sources and Black dialect.
+Sterling Brown was born on this date in 1901.
+He was a Black English professor and literary critic whose poetry was rooted in folklore sources and Black dialect.

 in 1937 he was put in charge of the Federal Writers Project (FWP) Slave Narratives Project, from which position he insisted on the hiring of African American interviewers.
 He also oversaw some of the FWP's state guides, particularly Florida's, where he collaborated with Zora Neale Hurston and Stetson Kennedy in getting the story of the Rosewood "race riot" reinserted in a text which had been excised by the Florida state (white) officials.

 At a time when white writers had distorted Black dialect into a stereotype, he boldly used authentic dialect and phonetic spelling in his poems.
 Though "Southern Road" was widely praised, Brown found no publisher for his second collection, "No Hiding Place"; it eventually was incorporated into his "Collected Poems" (1980).